 According to the mental health charity Mind, if you have deeper issues that are affecting your mental health, mindfulness might not be right for you.
 But if you are struggling with the practice, or finding it hard to set time aside, then a mindfulness course – either in a group or on a one-to-one basis – could be beneficial.
 This is typically an 8 week process, but if you're willing and able to put the time in, the benefits to your life will far outweigh the effort.

 Do you think mindfulness might work for you?
-Check out our mindfulness #metime#TRYit campaign, or visit our mental health centre for more information.
+Visit our mental health centre for more information.

 - NHS, - "Mindfulness" , NHS